 Seizures can often be prevented with anticonvulsant medicines (also called anti-epileptic or anti-seizure medicines).
 Fatigue, or feeling very tired, can also increase your risk of having a seizure.
 Try to get enough sleep and avoid daytime naps if they make sleeping at night difficult.
 Limiting or cutting down on alcohol may also help.

 Ways to help someone having a seizure

-- Protect the person from injury (e.g. move hazards, lower them to the floor if possible, loosen clothing, place a soft pillow under their head and shoulders).
+- Protect the person from injury (e.g. move hazards, lower them to the floor if possible, loosen clothing, cushion their head and shoulders).

-- Call 000 for an ambulance if it is the first seizure the person has had; if the person is injured; if there was food or water in the person’s mouth; if the seizure lasts longer than five minutes; or if you are in any doubt.
+- Call 000 for an ambulance if it is the first seizure the person has had, if the person is injured, if there was food or fluid in the person’s mouth, if the seizure lasts longer than five minutes or if you are unsure what to do.

 - Talk to the person and explain what has occurred.
 In many cases, people are confused after a seizure.